Cylinder head & piston notes

 Heat the piston, as above, so that the pin will slide right in.
 NEVER HAMMER ANYTHING ON THESE ENGINES.
 Install the second circlip and the cylinder base gasket.
 Some engines have to have the squish calculated and the appropriate sized gasket installed.
 The Top 80 is very sensitive to the squish value.
 The Minari gasket kit includes a 2nd gasket in case it is needed to give the correct squish value.
 When in doubt, use the thickest gasket.
 Too much squish only lowers performance, too little can wreck the engine.

-Use your finger coated with 2 stroke oil to lubricate the cylinder wall.
+Use your finger coated with 2 stroke oil to lubricate the cylinder wall and other parts including the piston and rings.
+You cannot put too much oil on these parts when reassembling the engine.

 The rest of the installation is fairly straight forward.
 ALWAYS RETORQUE THE CYLINDER NUTS AFTER THE FIRST HOUR OF FLIGHT.
 They DO loosen.